-At this time, the budget amendment requirements have not been identified for these projects.
+At this time, the budget amendment requirements for project 744015 have been identified as part of Report FCA-01-2022, which was presented at the February 8, 2022 Council in Committee meeting.
+Budget amendment requirements have not been identified for the other two projects as of this report.
 The additional funds will be detailed in the individual reports being prepared by the applicable Divisions.
+A report for project 476006 is expected to be presented to Council before the end of 2022.